 Go seek the wearer, not the cloak.” ~ Rumi

 I wrote this years ago after reading a couple of articles on “beauty privilege” – the idea that being attractive is a privileged position that makes life easier.
 Of course, since then with the #metoo movement and all of the stories of sexual abuse coming out, I think we can see that objectification is not a privilege, and unfortunately we live in a culture that takes someone attractive and objectifies them.
 I set out to share my experience of “looksism,” in contrast to the articles I read about beauty privilege from the perspective of a woman who has been considered attractive by our narrow cultural beauty standards for most of my life – as expressed to me by others.
 I wrote it knowing it would likely incite much judgment and criticism, because who talks about this stuff from that perspective?
 As the authors elucidated in their articles, talking about beauty privilege – or lack thereof – from a personal lens opens you up to the kind of ridicule that interrogates with, “Who do you think you are?” types of questions.
 Knowing this, I wrote it anyway because I wanted to demystify some prevailing and ‘pro-veiling’ myths about beauty.
-Hopefully it will empower people, no matter their gender, or where they fall on the beauty spectrum.
+Hopefully it will empower people, no matter their sex, or where they fall on the beauty spectrum.
 And as far as the criticism goes, I decided that my appearance isn’t really up for debate and neither is my experience, so I put it out there and offer it here now.

 Perks, pitfalls and profits